Chen13d/DESM/README.md

 Self-supervised single-channel multiplexed super-resolution microscopy

-This repository provides the PyTorch implementation for our DESM framework, a self-supervised deep learning method for joint channel decoupling and super-resolution reconstruction from single-channel confocal microscopy data.
+This repository provides the PyTorch implementation for our DESM framework, a self-supervised deep learning method for joint channel decoupling and super-resolution reconstruction from single-channel confocal / TCSPC-FLIM microscopy data.

 ---